 The purpose of the University of Arkansas Sustainability Council is to make recommendations to the chancellor and provost and advise the Office for Sustainability (OFS) in implementing its programs and responsibilities.
 The Sustainability Council supports the OFS stewardship mission through development and coordination of ideas, information and resources among the university's student body, academic departments and administrative units to expand the integration of sustainability into operational practices throughout the University of Arkansas and the community.
-The Sustainability Council is comprised of faculty, staff, students and representatives from the Fayetteville, Arkansas community.
+The Sustainability Council is comprised of students, faculty, staff, and key representatives from the Fayetteville, Arkansas community.